 There are tons of different kinds of protein bars on the market.
 Protein bars are a popular way of getting more protein.
 They’re also a popular meal replacement snack.

-So, are protein bars goof for you?
+So, are protein bars good for you?

 It’s really hard answering straight questions like this because the answer is almost always, “it depends.”

-Since there is such a variety of protein bars out there, it’s hard to say whether all protein bars are good or bad.
-It’d be much more accurate to talk about what makes a given protein bar good or bad then to talk about all protein bars as if they’re all the same.
+Since there is such a wide variety of protein bars out there, it’s hard to say whether all protein bars are good or bad.
+It’d be much more accurate to talk about what makes a given protein bar good or bad than to talk about all protein bars as if they’re all the same.

 That way, you can examine any brand of protein bar you find, and make a decision for yourself about whether it is good or bad for you.
 You can align the right protein bar with your fitness goals and find quality protein or meal replacements for your lifestyle.

 Here are some characteristics that make a bad protein bar bad.

 Too Many Grams of Sugar